Are you looking for a delicious new festive treat to try?

 - And a pinch of cinnamon.

-- Bake on a greaseproof sheet until golden brown, then serve hot.
+- Bake on a greaseproof sheet for 20-30 minutes until golden brown, then serve hot.
 They're amazing with a drizzle of cool double cream.

 This is a commissioned post for Bramley Apples